-- 1. Divide participants into three groups. - 2.
-Ask each group to decide on a name for the group and share this with everybody. - 3.
-The main rule of this game is: no violence!
-(Ensure a safe space for all as a facilitator!) - 3.
-Explain the task: Each group must submit as many cards as possible with their name to the facilitator BEFORE the 5minutes deadline. - Ask participants to play and negotiate- enjoy the energy... - 6.
+- 1. Divide participants into three groups.
+Ask each group to decide on a name for the group and share this with everybody. - 2.
+Allocate one of the resources to each group (e.g. group 1 all papers, group 2: three blunt pencils, group 3: the sharpener).
+Explain that this is a negotiation game and that no violence is permitted (Ensure a safe space for all as a facilitator!) - 3.
+Explain the task: Each group must submit as many cards as possible with their name to the facilitator BEFORE the 5minutes deadline. - 4.
+Ask participants to play and negotiate- enjoy the energy... - 5.
 After 5 minutes do a countdown: 10 seconds until the secretariat closes then count down: 9,8,7,6,5,4,3,2,1 closed!
 Do not accept late submissions.
-Count the number of papers with names on and write this on a flip chart. - Ask participants to reflect on the experience and what this means for negotiating collaborative action while having access to scarce resources.
+Count the number of papers with names on and write this on a flip chart. - 6.
+Ask participants to reflect on the experience and what this means for negotiating collaborative action while having access to scarce resources.